viadeo/kasper-framework/doc/source/manual/Develop with Kasper/helpers/Patterns.rst

     final SpecificationErrorMessage message = new SpecificationErrorMessage();
     stringContainsLetterA.isSatisfiedBy("Bob is awesome", message);
-    assertEquals("SpecificationStringContains specification was not met for value Bob is awesome");
+    assertEquals("SpecificationStringContains specification was not met for value Bob is awesome", message.getMessage());

 Specifying a **description** on your specification you'll get a clearer error message :